Latif Kapadia: Career

-Kapadia appeared in the 1998 movie Very Good Dunya, Very Bad Log He was fond of singing also and used to sing the songs of his friend, Ahmed Rushdi, who was a well known singer of Pakistan film industry.
+Kapadia appeared in the 1998 movie Very Good Dunya, Very Bad Log.
+He was fond of singing also and used to sing the songs of his friend, Ahmed Rushdi, who was a well known singer of the Pakistan film industry.
 Kapadia received the Pride of Performance in 2001.

 Death

-On 29 March 29 2002, Kapadia died from cardio-respiratory arrest, two days after his 68th birthday at age 68.
+On 29 March 29, 2002, Kapadia died from cardio-respiratory arrest, two days after his 68th birthday at age 68.
 Fellow actor Moin Akhter had earlier taken him to the Liaquat National Hospital for treatment.
 He was discharged after minor treatment.
 He later died at his home.
 Kapadia was married and had five children.
 He was buried in Karachi at Mewa Shah Graveyard.

 Latif Kapadia Memorial Welfare Trust

 After his death, his family and friends established Latif Kapadia Memorial Welfare Trust, a non-profit organisation in 2007.
-The foundation's focus is to make essential healthcare accessible for low-income communities.
+The foundation focuses on making essential healthcare accessible for low-income communities.